Elbow Relief Stretches

 Position one: Face wall, feet pigeon-toed up against the wall.
 Place arms over head in 12-O’Clock position, and hold for 1 minute.
 Elbows straight, while shoulders rotate away from the wall, with the thumbs pointing away from the wall.
 Hold 1 minute.

 Position two: Same pigeon-toed stance.
 Place arms at 10-and-2-O’Clock position.
 Hold for 1 minute.

 Position three: Same pigeon-toed stance.
 Place arms at quarter-to-three position.
 Hold for 1 minute.

 How: Lie on back, one leg bent 90 degrees resting on chair.
 Other leg extends straight out on floor.
 Prop both feet so toes point upward.
 Hold until extended leg is completely relaxed, then switch leg position and repeat.
-Use Thigh Test to determine when leg is completely relaxed.